-Redesignated as North Carolina 295 in 2014, future Interstate 295 stems westward from Interstate 95 and the southern terminus of U.S. 13 near Wade to Fort Bragg north of Fayetteville.
-The route connects with the main entrance to Fort Bragg via the All American Freeway while also serving the NC 24/87 and NC 210 corridors north to the town of Spring Lake.
+Redesignated as North Carolina 295 in 2014, future Interstate 295 arcs westward from I-95 and the southern terminus of U.S. 13 at Eastover along the north side of Fayetteville to Fort Bragg.
+The freeway connects with the main entrance to Fort Bragg via the All American Freeway while also connecting with N.C.
+24/87 and N.C.
+210 north to the town of Spring Lake and Pope Army Airfield.

 North Carolina 295 Highway Guides